Post tender negotiation (PTN) is defined by the Office of Government Commerce as:

 - PTN should only be undertaken with the one or, perhaps, two bidders offering the best submissions under the stated award criteria.

-- A detailed record should be kept of the PTN process, from the reasons and decision to undertake the negotiations; the negotiations themselves and the eventual outcome.
+PTN should involve your institution’s Head of Procurement (or nominee) and thorough preparation should be undertaken before starting. - A detailed record should be kept of the PTN process, from the reasons and decision to undertake the negotiations; the negotiations themselves and the eventual outcome.
 These records will form part of the audit trail and could be subject to scrutiny by Audit (internal and external) and could be made public should there be a successful complaint from an unhappy bidder.

-A risk assessment is provided.
+A risk assessment for this stage of the procurement cycle is provided.